2022 World Press Photo Contest regional winners announced

 • Long-term Projects, for 24-30 related photographs on a single theme.

-• Open Format, a new category that allowed “a range and/or mixture of storytelling mediums in which the main visual content is still photography.”
+• Open Format, a new category that allowed “a and/or mixture of storytelling mediums in which the main visual content is still photography.”

 The fresh format pays off